masa-su/pixyz/README.md

 In Pixyz, you first need to define the distributions of the model by **Distribution API**.

 ### Define the distributions
 In VAE, you should define the three distributions, q(z|x), p(x|z) and p(z), by DNNs.
-We can accomplish them like PyTorch by inheriting `pixyz.Distribution` class which also inherits `torch.nn.Module`.
+We can accomplish them like PyTorch by inheriting `pixyz.Distribution` class which itself inherits `torch.nn.Module`.

 ### Set objective function and train the model.